 The Day of Atonement is the holiest day of the year.
 During the Israelites time in the wilderness, this was the day that they would gather to the Tabernacle to sacrifice and make atonement for their sins (Leviticus 16).
-To this day, Jews gather into synagogues and spend twenty-six hours asking for forgiveness, abstaining from food and drink, and doing many good deeds to assure that their names will be written in the Book of Life.
+To this day, Jews gather in synagogues and spend twenty-six hours asking for forgiveness, abstaining from food and drink, and doing good deeds to assure that their names will be written in the Book of Life.

 Shockingly, BELIEVERS have also adopted these practices during Yom Kippur.
 They ask their friends to forgive them of any past hurts, they pray for the rebuilding of the Temple, and send well wishes to everyone with the phrase, “May your name be written in the Book of Life.”
 It stuns me that believers have taken on these mindsets, considering that the Bible clearly states that the inheritance of enteral life comes only through Yeshua and following the Lord’s commands (see: everything we’ve been discussing in the last four weeks)!

-Interestingly enough, the idea of this series came to me after reading 2 Chronicles 7, the dedication of the First Temple, which occurred during the Fall Feasts (Feasts of Trumpets, Atonement, and Tabernacles)!
+Interestingly enough, the idea of this series came to me after reading 2 Chronicles 7, the dedication of the First Temple, which occurred during the Fall Feasts (Feasts of Trumpets, Atonement, and Tabernacles).
 Talk about coincidence!
 Today, because Yeshua paid the ultimate sacrifice on the cross, we no longer have to sacrifice animals to atone for our sins.

 The purity movement continues to cause a lot of pain in the Christian world.
 People are hurt by the teachings they grew up learning, and shame has overtaken their lives after the Christian community has shunned them for giving into the things that are deemed “impure.”
 The root of this pain and conflict, I believe, comes from Christians abusing the passage found in 1 Corinthians 6:12-20.
-The purity movement spends all of its time using this scripture as a warning to the Christian youth about the sin of having sex outside of marriage, rather than focusing on what purity and intimacy really means.
+The purity movement spends all of its time using this Scripture to warn the Christian youth about the sin of having sex outside of marriage, rather than focusing on what purity and intimacy really mean.
 In contrast to the teachings of the purity movement, what does the Bible imply when it says that we are to keep our bodies pure, and how does the Temple compare to our bodies being called the living temple of God?
 (2 Corinthians 6:16)

 From the beginning of the earth’s creation, God has desired to have a relationship with His people.
 He wants to dwell amongst us, yet we continue to reject His advances.
-The Lord first dwelt with Adam and Eve in the Garden of Eden, and then again with the children of Israel in the wilderness.
-Before instructing Moses on how to build His dwelling place, the Tabernacle (Exodus 23), God gave the Israelites a chance to speak directly to Him.
+The Lord first dwelt with Adam and Eve in the Garden of Eden and then again with the children of Israel in the wilderness.
+Before instructing Moses to build His dwelling place, the Tabernacle (Exodus 23), God gave the Israelites a chance to speak directly to Him.
 However, they trembled in fear and refused to go near His presence, stating that they wished Moses to continue to be God’s spokesperson.

 When Solomon built the First Temple, the Lord was given a new dwelling place amongst His people.
 After spending the Fall Feasts dedicating the Temple to the Lord, the Lord came to Solomon with words of warning: